-Photo shoots and photography workshops at The Hideout Ranch
+Photo shoots and photography workshops at The Hideout Lodge & Guest Ranch

-Over the last 6 years The Hideout Lodge & Guest Ranch has become a popular destination for photographers, photo workshops, and photo shoots.
+Over the last seven years The Hideout Lodge & Guest Ranch has become a popular destination for photographers, photo workshops, and photo shoots.

 One of the reasons is the rare diversity of scenery in this area which allows photographers (and you as riders) to enjoy different scenery and backdrops almost every day without the need to drive long distances.

-The other reason is that we are in the hospitality industry and we are experienced in the logistics of operating a smooth running operation.
+The other reason is that we are in the hospitality industry, and we are experienced in the logistics of executing a smooth running operation.
 We have the equipment, the horses, the staff, the accommodations, the kitchen, etc. We know how to organize, follow a script, think outside of the box and never take things for granted.
-Even when it is something we have done as an organization 10 times, we need to rehearse, plan ahead and have back up plans.
+Even when it is something we have done as an organization 10 times, we need to rehearse, plan ahead and have back-up plans.

 We would like to thank our partners www.photosafaris.com for the great partnership and hope you enjoy these pictures.